Quarterly Financial Report - For the quarter ended 30 June 2017

 The quarterly financial report for the National Energy Board (NEB or Board):

-- should be read in conjunction with the Main Estimates;
+- Should be read in conjunction with Main Estimates;

 - has not been subject to an external audit or review.

-A summary description of the NEB’s program activities can be found in Part II of the Main Estimates.
+A summary description of the NEB’s core responsibilities can be found in Part II of the Main Estimates.

-The Board’s strategic priorities are: Leading Regulatory Excellence, Take Action on Safety and Engaging with Canadians.
+The Board’s strategic priorities are: Leading Regulatory Excellence, Taking Action on Safety and Engaging with Canadians.